adamchainz/time-machine/README.rst

 This gets around the problems with using unittest.mock, but it means the time it takes to do the mocking is proportional to the number of loaded modules.
 In large projects, this can take several seconds, an impractical overhead for an individual test.

+It's also not a perfect search, since it searches only module-level imports.
+Such imports are definitely the most common way projects use date and time functions, but they're not the only way. freezegun won’t find functions that have been “hidden” inside arbitrary objects, such as class-level attributes.

-Also, it can't affect C extensions that call the standard library functions, including Cython-ized Python code.
+It also can't affect C extensions that call the standard library functions, including (I believe) Cython-ized Python code.

-Additionally, it has the same problem that it can't mock function default arguments and some other references.

 python-libfaketime
 ------------------

-Simon Weber's `python-libfaketime <https://github.com/simon-weber/python-libfaketime/>`__ wraps the ``LD_PRELOAD`` library `libfaketime <https://github.com/wolfcw/libfaketime>`__. libfaketime replaces all the C-level system calls for the current time with its own wrappers.
+Simon Weber's `python-libfaketime <https://github.com/simon-weber/python-libfaketime/>`__ wraps the `libfaketime <https://github.com/wolfcw/libfaketime>`__ library. libfaketime replaces all the C-level system calls for the current time with its own wrappers.
 It's therefore a "perfect" mock for the current process, affecting every single point the current time might be fetched, and performs much faster than freezegun.

-Unfortunately it comes with the limitations of ``LD_PRELOAD`` (`explanation <http://www.goldsborough.me/c/low-level/kernel/2016/08/29/16-48-53-the_-ld_preload-_trick/>`__).
+Unfortunately python-libfaketime comes with the limitations of ``LD_PRELOAD``.
+This is a mechanism to replace system libraries for a program as it loads (`explanation <http://www.goldsborough.me/c/low-level/kernel/2016/08/29/16-48-53-the_-ld_preload-_trick/>`__).
+This causes two issues in particular when you use python-libfaketime.

-First, this is only available on Unix platforms, which prevents it from working on Windows.
+First, ``LD_PRELOAD`` is only available on Unix platforms, which prevents you from using it on Windows.
+This can be a complete blocker for many teams.

+Second, you have to help manage ``LD_PRELOAD``.
-Seccond, you either use its ``reexec_if_needed()`` function, which restarts (re-execs) your tests' process once while loading, or manually manage the ``LD_PRELOAD`` environment variable (everywhere you run your tests).
+You either use python-libfaketime's `reexec_if_needed()` function, which restarts (re-execs) your test process while loading, or manually manage the ``LD_PRELOAD`` environment variable.
+Neither is ideal.
-Re-execing breaks profilers, use of ``python -m pdb`` and similar, and other things that might wrap your test process.
+Re-execing breaks anything that might wrap your test process, such as profilers, debuggers, and IDE test runners.
-Manually managing the environment variable is a bit of overhead for each environment you want to run your tests in.
+Manually managing the environment variable is a bit of overhead, and must be done for each environment you run your tests in, including each developer's machine.

 time-machine
 ------------